mpewsey/ManiaMap/README.md

 Each graph element can be assigned one or more room template groups (created in Step 2) from which room templates can be drawn for that location.
 Z (layer) values can also be assigned to elements to create a multi-level room layout.

 In the below example, the graph shown in the image is created by adding edges to a graph.
-In the process, the connecting nodes are automatically created.
+In the process, the connected nodes are automatically created.
 Afterwards, the code loops over all created nodes and assigns the "Default" template group name to them.

 ```LayoutGraph.cs
 var graph = new LayoutGraph(id: 1, name: "ExampleGraph");